hyperspy/hyperspy/doc/user_guide/mva.rst

 for ``threshold``, the line will be drawn at the specified component (see below).
 The number of significant components can be estimated and a vertical line drawn to represent this by specifying ``vline`` as ``True``.
-In this case, the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot.
+In this case, the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot and selecting the point where this distance is largest.
+In case of multiple occurrences of a maximum value the index corresponding to the first occurrence is returned.
 As the index starts at zero, the number of significant PCA components is the elbow index position + 1.

 .. figure::  images/screeplot_elbow_method.png
    :align:   center